Xilmi/Rotp-Fusion/README.md

 ## What's New

+2022.12.21 (BR)
+  - BitmapGalaxy: The last valid image folder is now saved and will be used if the current choice is not valid.
+  - Show User AI: Fixed the missng "AI: Off".

 2022.12.21 (Xilmi)
   - When using the "Use AI to handle transports"-governor-option the "Don't send from rich/artifact planets"-option will now be considered.
   - Fixed an issue where colonies would reduce eco-spending to clean after having manually set it to something higher with governor disabled.